What is a DPA?

 - the controller’s and processor’s rights and responsibilities.

-Minimum required terms
+Minimum required terms for controller-processor agreements

-The agreement must say that the processor may only process personal data in line with the controller’s documented instructions (including when making an international transfer of personal data) unless it is required to do otherwise by EU or member state law.
+The controller-processor agreement must say that the processor may only process personal data in line with the controller’s documented instructions (including when making an international transfer of personal data) unless it is required to do otherwise by EU or member state law.

 An instruction can be documented by using any written form, including email.
-The instruction must be in a reproducible form, so that there is a record of the instruction.
+The instruction must be in a reproducible form so that there is a record of the instruction.

 This contract term should make it clear that it is the controller, rather than the processor, that has overall control of what happens to the personal data.